boring-km/boring-km/README.md

 ### Hi, I'm Kangmin 👋

-- I'm a Korean developer mainly interested in Android and iOS Apps.
+- I'm a Korean developer mainly interested in Developing Android and iOS Apps.